swt30/thesis/chapters/02-eos/02-eos.md

 # An improved water equation of state

 The most important piece of information that we require when making a planetary model is the *equation of state* (EOS).
-We have a choice of several approaches for the planetary model itself, which we will discuss in @sec:watery-planet-interiors.
+We have a choice of several approaches for the planetary model itself, which I will discuss in @sec:watery-planet-interiors.
 But no matter how we go about modelling the planet, we require some information about the properties of the materials that comprise it.
 More specifically, we require a relationship that specifies how the density of a material varies with pressure and temperature.
 Such a relationship is the equation of state.